rscottfree/sole128/README.md

 ## Demo
 https://rscottfree.github.io/sole128/src/sole128.html
+You can run the example program by typing `run "code.prg"` and hitting enter.

 ## Acknowledgments
 The series of posts starting with the link below inspired this project.
 If you know